GetWellClinic/gofetchrover/docs/rover.md

 ```

    base_url:

         Change this to the production or test instance URL.

    client_cert_path, and client_key_path specify the locations of Lifelab's provided certificates.

    root_cert_path:

         For test instance, use the Lifelabs provided root certificate from the PFX, ie. `rover_root_certificate.pem`.

         For production instance that uses a commercially signed SSL certificate, substitute the path with `/etc/ssl/certs/ca-certificates.crt`.

         For self signed certificates, substitute this line with

             ```
             "root_cert_path": false,
             ```
+        You can issue this command to check the status of the server's SSL certificates:

+        ```
+        openssl s_client -showcerts -connect api.ontest.excelleris.com:443
+        ```

   incomingMuleFolder:

         This is the folder location used for LifeLabs when configuring Mule.
 Refer to `LabProperties.properties` for the path used for LifeLabs.
 This folder will have the same name as the key file name in 'volumes/keys/*' and is generated during `./mule setup` installation.

         For example, if the key file name is `LifelabsRover.key` when mule was installed, the folder path will be `/volumes/incoming/LifelabsRover/`.

   "app_name" and "app_version" must remain default values to work with Rover Excelleris, as these completed conformance testing with Lifelabs.